AmasaDelano/dungeon-land/markdown/06_02_Cleric.md

 *Level 9*

-Choose one event in the target’s past.
+Choose one event in the target's past.
 All effects of that event, including damage, poison, disease, and magical effects, are ended and repaired.
 HP and diseases are healed, poisons are neutralized, magical effects are ended.

 #### Divine Presence